Teachers' recruitment scandal: HC stays single bench order that directs Bengal minister to appear before CBI | Law-Order

 - India

-Chatterjee, who was the state education minister when the alleged appointments were made, was directed by Justice Abhijit Gangopadhyay to appear before the Central Bureau of Investigation at its office in Nizam Palace here.
+Chatterjee, who was the state education minister when the alleged appointments were made, was directed by Justice Abhijit Gangopadhyay to appear before the Central Bureau of Investigation at its office in Nizam Palace here by 5.30 pm on Tuesday.

-Taking up a verbal appeal by lawyers representing the state government, a division bench comprising Justice Subrata Talukdar and Justice Ananda Kumar Mukherjee passed an interim stay on the single bench order till Wednesday morning, when it will hear the matter again.
+Taking up a verbal appeal by lawyers representing the state government, a division bench comprising Justice Subrata Talukdar and Justice Ananda Kumar Mukherjee stayed all proceedings before the single bench till Wednesday.

+The matter will come up for hearing on Wednesday morning, the division bench said.

-The division bench order means that Chatterjee will not have to appear before the CBI on Tuesday evening as per the single bench direction.
+The stay order meant that Chatterjee would not have to appear before the central agency on April 12.

 The order came in the petition by an aspirant for the post, Abdul Gani Ansari, his lawyer Firdous Shamim said.

-Justice Gangopadhyay had, in a petition over alleged illegal appointments, directed four of a five-member committee to appear before the CBI in connection with alleged irregularities in the recruitment process.

-The panel was constituted by the West Bengal School Education Department in November 2019 for monitoring the pending recruitments of teaching and non-teaching staff in government-aided schools.
+Justice Gangopadhyay had also directed four members of a five-man committee, constituted by the West Bengal School Education Department in November 2019 for monitoring pending recruitment of teaching and non-teaching staff in government-aided schools, to appear before the CBI in connection with alleged irregularities in the process.

 Justice Gangopadhay had on April 5 directed the CBI to register a case in the matter so that they can take all steps required.